 The dollar amount of basement renovations in the great white north ramped up to $80 billion in 2019 alone.
-However, even after all that spending, Canadians are still not getting their below-surface remodeling right.
+However, even after all that spending, Canadians are still not getting their below-surface remodeling right in Danford, Brewer and Ives.
 The first mistake that many make is NOT getting a permit.

 Since you are altering the structure of your home, it needs to meet the building code.
 Renovations without the permits lead to several penalties, which homeowners end up paying in addition to hefty renovation costs.

-Besides this, there are several mistakes people need to be aware of and avoid at all costs when remodeling their basements.
-So let’s check out the most commonly repeated ones below:
+Besides this, there are several mistakes people need to be aware of and avoid at all costs when remodeling their basements with home remodeling garden city.
+So let’s check out the most commonly repeated ones below

 Things to AVOID When Renovating Basement: